Shade Literary Arts is literary organization focused on the empowerment and expansion of literature by queer writers of color.

-Shade Literary Arts defines “shade” as a place to feel comfortable; make yourself at home.
+Shade Literary Arts defines “shade” as a place to feel comfortable and at home.

 The Shade Journal started as a blog in May 2014.